adamgordonbell/password_generator/article.md

 After watching the successful nixpack build and then deploy, I visit the provided URL ( passwordgenerator-production-11d0.up.railway.app) and get a 500 error.

-Thankfully, railway comes with a log montioring tab and there I see this:
+Thankfully, Railway comes with a log montioring tab and there I see this:

 ```
 psycopg2.OperationalError: FATAL:  database "your_database_name" does not exist